Painful to watch news reports on flooding

 So in 1996 when floods slammed the southwest suburbs and forced me, and the puppy, out of my home in Orland Park, I found myself at the mercy of that bureaucracy.

 There was help, from FEMA and Orland Park Mayor Dan McLaughlin.
 But FEMA could only offer short-term loans, which I repaid with interest.
 Mayor McLaughlin helped with a large and costly garbage dumpster to clear the flood wreckage.
 The village eventually widened the underground rainwater drainage pipes.

-The difference is amazing.
+But the challenges were insurmountable and there was no real help from anyone.
 Even with Federal flood insurance, if you live in a flood zone, coverage is limited.

 I see the pain every time when survivors of floods say they are thankful to be alive noting all they lost were possessions.
 But those possessions are important.
 Losing family heirlooms, photographs, and other personal items results in huge depression.